Emily Brewton Schilling

 Philadelphia Avant-Garde Studies Consortium (PASC)

-I've been exhibiting my work since 1990 in Florida, New York, Pennsylvania, and in juried/curated shows online.
+Emily has been exhibiting her work since 1990 in Florida, New York, Pennsylvania, and in juried/curated shows online.

 "That was a great speech!"